 This way I get quite predictable results with my Canon 50.

-As with all IR films one needs to bracket (mainly on the + side), because the intensity of IR radiation varies a lot during the day and also depends on a number of factors including weather conditions, time of the year, etc.
+As with all IR films one needs to bracket (mainly on the side of overexposure), because the intensity of IR radiation varies a lot during the day and also depends on a number of factors including weather conditions, time of the year, etc.

 Foma Bohemia also makes a line of tremendous black and white papers and darkroom chemicals both very reasonably priced.
 I use their Fomatone and Fomabrom papers and many of their chemistry products including film and paper developers, wash aid, stop bath, fixer and even sepia toner.